 We have worked with a mortgage loan worksheet in our one-variable table article.
 We could create a two-variable data table using that mortgage loan worksheet that would show the results of a formula (say, monthly payment) for various combinations of two input cells (such as interest rate and down payment percent).
 You can create multiple data tables (one-variable or two-variable data table) to see the effects on other formulas.

 This data table model uses two input cells: the number of mail sent and the expected response rate.
-The following items appear in the Parameters area:
+Also, there are some more items that appear in the Parameters area.

-- Responses: The number of responses, calculated from the response rate and the number mailed.
-The formula in this cell is the following: =B4*B5
+- Responses: The number of responses, is calculated from the response rate and the number mailed.

-- Gross profit: This is a simple formula that multiplies the profit-per-response by the number of responses using this formula: =B10*B11
+- Gross Profit: This is a simple formula that multiplies the profit-per-response by the number of responses using this formula:

-- Print + mailing costs: This formula calculates the total cost of the promotion: =B4*(B8+B9)
+- Print + Mailing Costs: This formula calculates the total cost of the promotion: